PavelGrigoryevDS/awesome-data-analysis-resources/README.md

 <a id="data-visualization-resources"></a>
 ### Resources
 Color theory, chart selection guides, and storytelling tips.
-- [Data Visualization](https://github.com/NajiElKotob/Awesome-Viz) - A curated list of resources for data visualization.
 - [A data visualization curriculum of interactive notebooks.](https://github.com/uwdata/visualization-curriculum) - Interactive notebooks designed to teach data visualization concepts.
 - [The Python Graph Gallery](https://python-graph-gallery.com/) - A collection of Python graph examples for data visualization.
 - [FlowingData explores how we use analysis and visualization to understand data and ourselves.](https://flowingdata.com/) - Insights on data analysis and visualization.